Carlos Monteagudo

 Carlos Romeo Monteagudo Alfaro (born April 29, 1985) is a Salvadoran professional footballer.

 Club career

 Independiente Nacional 1906

 Monteagudo started his professional career at hometown club Independiente Nacional 1906 in 2004.
-However, for the bad luck of Monteagudo, Independiente Nacional 1906 descended in the Clausura 2007 tournament to Segunda División.
+However, Independiente Nacional 1906 descended in the Clausura 2007 tournament to Segunda División.

-In December 2008, Monteagudo along with his club and national team teammate Manuel Salazar, both were invited to have trials with Mexican Primera División A team Monterrey 1a.
+In December 2008, Monteagudo and with his club and national teammate Manuel Salazar were invited for trials with Mexican Primera División A team Monterrey 1a.
 A (effectively CF Monterreys reserve team), with the hopes of signing with the club's Second Division side.

 After the two-week trial, Monteagudo was close to signing with the Mexican side, but ultimately he was not offered a contract, and he returned to El Salvador.

 Luis Ángel Firpo

 In 2007, Monteagudo signed with Luis Ángel Firpo.
 With the team of Usulután Monteagudo won the Apertura 2007, Clausura 2008 and Clausura 2013.
 Also he lost the Clausura 2009 final against Isidro Metapán.

 In the second leg of the semi-finals of the Clausura 2013, Monteagudo scored a crucial goal against Alianza in a 1–0 victory at the Sergio Torres Stadium.
 This goal allowed Luis Ángel Firpo to reach the final against FAS in the Estadio Cuscatlán.